MinecraftServerControl/mscs/README.md

 (for instance, if you had a world called `myWorld`, the path would be `/opt/mscs/worlds/myWorld/mscs.properties`).
 This file allows you to adjust many different properties for each world you have.
 By default, the file only has one line in it: `mscs-enabled=true`.
-You can add a variety of flags to this file and set them as to a true/false boolean or a variable to your liking.

-The following flags are available:
+The following properties are available:
-* mscs-enabled - Enable or disable the world server.
+* mscs-enabled - Enable the world server (true or false).
 * mscs-version-type - Assign the version type (release or snapshot).
 * mscs-client-version - Assign the version of the client software.
 * mscs-client-jar - Assign the .jar file for the client software.